oitzingermaximilian/oitzingermaximilian.github.io/thesis-topics.md

     // 1.
 Count finished theses since 2023
     if (t.status === 'finished') {
       if (t.finish_date) {
-        // If a date is provided, check if it's 2023 or later const fYear = new Date(t.finish_date).getFullYear();
+        const fYear = new Date(t.finish_date).getFullYear();
         if (fYear >= 2023) finishedSince2023++;
       } else {
-        // Fallback: If marked as finished but no date is present in YAML, count it anyway. finishedSince2023++;
+        finishedSince2023++;
       }
     }